 Federal law works very differently than the local laws of the various states.
 Even federal law itself differs somewhat by jurisdiction.
-Unlike most attorneys, our attorneys enjoy decades of experience practicing federal law.
+Unlike most attorneys, our attorneys are highly experienced in practicing federal law.
 This expertise allows us to help you defeat a federal investigation – or provide regulatory compliance guidance – in order to head off an investigation before it ever begins.

 2. Experience on Both Sides of the Aisle

-Our decades of federal experience greatly benefit our clients every single day.
+Our notable federal experience greatly benefits our clients every single day.
 It wouldn’t be complete, however, without a clear understanding of what is going on inside the minds of the opposing party.
-We understand the federal government strategy and mindset because several of our attorneys joined us after successfully serving as federal prosecutors for years.
+We understand the federal government’s strategy and mindset because several of our attorneys joined us after successfully serving as federal prosecutors for years.

 3. Concrete Results

 When you become the target of a federal investigation, the stakes are potentially immense – bankruptcy, poverty, the loss of a professional license, or perhaps even incarceration.
 Years of experience and superior legal strategy don’t matter at all unless they lead to a favorable ultimate outcome of your case in a timely and cost-effective manner.
 Our track record speaks clearly – in fact, many of our clients have been elated to find that their investigation has been concluded with no civil or criminal liability.

 If the federal government prioritizes its investigation against you, it will take advantage of its nearly unlimited resources to assign a team of investigators, federal agents, and prosecutors to your case.
 At Oberheiden, P.C., we know that two can play at that game, and we will respond by assigning your case to a team of attorneys who have been working cohesively together for years.